 Because when you became a parent, you expected to help teach them how to ride a bike and hug them when they fell off, but you didn’t expect to have to be their therapist from age two.
 All of the big emotion has left you feeling worn out.
 And the truth is, some children are more emotional than others.
 Some children have bigger and more dramatic reactions to each and every little thing in life.
 Some children roll with the punches, and some children cause you to want to punch yourself with the amount of emotion they produce.

 There are many names for children with big emotions.
 Some call them spirited, some call them difficult, while others call them dramatic.
 Whatever term you choose to embrace, you know it when you have a child with big emotions.
 And you often may feel parenting seems more challenging for you than others.
 If you feel that way, it isn’t because you are a bad parent.
 It is more challenging to work with a child that has high highs and low lows.
 And it’s okay to admit that.

 As parents, we know our job is to help our children navigate, process, understand, and handle their big emotions appropriately.
 One of the easiest ways to do this is to shift our mindset of a parent being someone who corrects and stops over-the-top emotions to becoming someone who teaches our children how to handle those over-the-top emotions well.

 So how do we help these children do that?
 My favorite technique comes from Dr. John Gottman’s book Raising an Emotionally Intelligent Child.
 And in the book, he teaches parents how to become an emotion coach for their child’s emotions in five easy steps.
 This is Dr. John Gottman’s emotion coaching steps:

 - Be aware of your child’s emotions.

-- Recognize your child’s emotion as a time to teach them and connect.
+- Recognize your child’s emotions as a time to teach them and connect.